2, rue de la Ternière

-Threaded bushing - cylindrical spacer
+Threaded bushing - threaded spacer

 The threaded bushing: assembly and fastening in a single piece